hoprnet/hoprnet/README.md

 ```

 Please make sure that you:
-- have whitelisted the contract ~~`0x8AB0452dc88EE3BabC9ba40E47eF963000C4bEbb`~~ `0xCB40a1710a9DDA88d5f1399E27692F1266a03462` in your Infura account
-- got at more than 0.15 ETH on each account.
+- got more than 0.15 ETH on each account.
 You may want to use the [faucet](https://faucet.ropsten.be/) to receive some test ether and transfer it to the accounts.

 Now you can run the demo script via: